Demographics of Italy: Immigration

+Italian and foreign residents, as of january 1st of 2026.

-Since the fall of the Berlin Wall in 1989, and more recently, the 2004 and 2007 enlargements of the European Union, Italy received growing flows of migrants from the former socialist countries of Eastern Europe (especially Romania, Albania, Ukraine and Poland).
-The second most important area of immigration to Italy has always been the neighboring North Africa (especially Morocco, Egypt, Tunisia and Algeria).
-Furthermore, in recent years, growing migration fluxes from the Far East (notably, China and the Philippines) and Latin America (Ecuador, Peru) have been recorded.
+Since the fall of the Berlin Wall in 1989, and the 2004 and 2007 enlargements of the European Union, Italy received growing flows of migrants from the former socialist countries of Eastern Europe, especially Romania, Albania, Ukraine and Poland.
+The second most important area of immigration to Italy has always been North Africa, especially Morocco, Egypt, Tunisia and Algeria.
+In recent years, growing migration fluxes from the Far East (notably, China and the Philippines) and Latin America (Ecuador, Peru) have been recorded.

 Italy does not collect data on ethnicity or race of the country, but does collect data on nationality of its residents.

 In 2021, Istat estimated that 5,171,894 foreign citizens lived in Italy, representing about 8.7% of the total population.
-These figures do not include naturalized foreign-born residents (121,457 foreigners acquired Italian citizenship in 2021) as well as illegal immigrants, the so-called clandestini, whose numbers, difficult to determine, are thought to be at least 670,000.
-Romanians made up the largest community in the country (1,145,718; around 10% of them being ethnic Romani people), followed by Albanians (441,027) and Moroccans (422,980).
+These figures do not include naturalized foreign-born residents (121,457 foreigners acquired Italian citizenship in 2021) or illegal immigrants, the so-called clandestini, whose numbers, difficult to determine, are thought to be at least 670,000.
+Romanians made up the largest community in Italy (1,145,718, around 10% of them being ethnic Romani people), followed by Albanians (441,027) and Moroccans (422,980).

-The fourth largest community of foreign residents in Italy was represented by the Chinese.
+In 2019, the fourth largest community of foreign residents in Italy were Chinese.
 The majority of Chinese living in Italy are from the city of Wenzhou in the province of Zhejiang.
 Breaking down the foreign-born population by continent, in 2020 the figures were as follows: Europe (54%), Africa (22%), Asia (16%), the Americas (8%) and Oceania (0.06%).
-The distribution of immigrants is largely uneven in Italy: 83% of immigrants live in the northern and central parts of the country (the most economically developed areas), while only 17% live in the southern half of the peninsula.
+The distribution of immigrants is largely uneven: 83% of immigrants live in the northern and central parts of Italy, the most economically developed areas.
+17% live in the southern half of Italy.